FriedbergLab/Epictope/README.md

 #### macOS/Linux installation

 For macOS/Linux, commands are issued at the terminal.
-Dependencies can be installed using the provided [epictope_environment_linux.yml](https://github.com/henrichung/epitope_tag/blob/main/install/mac_linux/epictope_environment_linux.yml) using the following commands.
+Dependencies can be installed using the following commands.

 1. Download and place the contents of the "install/mac_linux" folder into your project directory.
 In your terminal, type "ls" to verify the files are in the correct folder.